networktocode/jdiff/README.md

 check = CheckType.init(my_check)
 ```

 Next, define a json object as reference data, as well as a JMESPATH expression to extract the value wanted and pass them to `get_value` method.
 Be aware! `netcompare` works with a customized version of JMESPATH.
-More on that later.
+More on that [below](#customized-jmespath).

 ```python
 bgp_pre_change = "./pre/bgp.json"